 Method

-- Boil the potatoes and mash with the butter and milk.
+- Boil the potatoes until tender.
+Drain and steam dry for a couple of minutes then mash with the butter and milk.
 Stir through the chives and spring onions.

-- Heat the oven to 180°C/350ºF/Gas 4.
-Heat the oil in a pan and fry the sausages for 3-4 mins until brown.
+- Heat the oven to 180C (160C fan, Gas 4).
+Heat the oil in a pan and fry the sausages until brown all over.
 Cut into chunks and put in a 1.5-litre ovenproof dish.

 - For the gravy, fry the onion for 6-8 mins, add vinegar, redcurrant jelly and wine, and bring to the boil.
 Add the stock and simmer for 2-3 mins.
 Stir in the cornflour and sprinkle with ½ the thyme leaves.